How to join

 He can accept the bid, which means he has made his decision and is not interested in joining any other fraternity.
 This is the first step of becoming a member of the specific fraternity.

-He potential can hold the bid, which means he is interested but would also like to explore other fraternities before making a decision.
+The potential can hold the bid, which means he is interested but would also like to explore other fraternities before making a final decision.
 Holding a bid is NOT denying the invitation, but allowing more time to see which fraternity is best fit for him.
-If a potential holds a bid and later decides to join another fraternity he should inform the fraternity he was holding the bid from that he is no longer interested.
+If a potential holds a bid and later decides to join another fraternity, he should inform the fraternity that he was holding the bid from that he is no longer interested.
 This is a respectful gesture and will prevent that fraternity from trying to contact him at a later time.

 The potential can deny the bid, which means the potential has no interest in joining that particular fraternity.
 Denying a bid should only be done if the potential is absolutely sure he does not want to be a part of that organization.